• Skip to primary navigation

 • Bread Crumbs: I make breadcrumbs by toasting Dave's bread and pulsing it in a food processor.

-• Dry Mustard: Dry mustard, also called mustard powder, is a common ingredient used in savory dishes, spice rubs, salad dressings, and marinades.
-It's made from ground mustard seeds, and it's easily available in most grocery stores in the spice aisle.
+• Dry Mustard: Dry mustard, also called mustard powder, is a common ingredient in savory dishes, spice rubs, salad dressings, and marinades.
+It's made from ground mustard seeds and is easily available in most grocery stores in the spice aisle.

 • Onion Powder: Both granulated onion and onion powder are made from dehydrated, then ground onions.
 The primary difference is that onion powder has been ground finer.